 - Synovitis - inflammation of tissue around the joint.

 Hip replacements are made from a variety of materials.
 Metal-on-metal hip replacements have become less prevalent, after resulting in perilous levels of cobalt, chromium and other metal ions in patients’ blood samples.
+In 2016 the FDA removed all meta-on-metal hip replacements from market use and followed up in 2019 that “To date, there are no FDA-approved metal-on-metal total hip replacement devices marketed for use in the US.”
 Ceramic replacements may fracture, or squeak.
 And plastic wear can cause debris and bone loss.

 Hip implants may loosen, fracture, dislocate or disintegrate, but metal-on-metal hip replacements have been associated with the most complications.
 Adverse reactions to hip replacements may occur during or immediately after the surgery.
-Some side effects may not develop until three months, or more, has passed.
+Some side effects may not develop for three months or longer.

 Metal-on-metal hip implants may cause tissue damage before symptoms are present.
 Common side effects of hip replacements may include: